Lumi-supercomputer/Getting_Started_with_AI_workshop/03_Your_first_AI_training_job_on_LUMI/index.md

     - number of CPUs requested
     - number of GPUs requested (1)
     - RAM requested
-    - requested runtime (recommended: 10 minutes, for sub-exercise 4 below)
+    - requested runtime (recommended: 15 minutes, for sub-exercise 4 below)

     It can also be helpful to specify a name for the slurm logfile that contains the command line outputs of the script.

-    You will also need to add the relevant parts for setting up the PyTorch software environment.
+    The Python command needs to be run in a singularity container with the required software packages installed.
+The slurm batch file sets up a variable `CONTAINER` with the container you should use.

     **Task**: Start the training using `sbatch run.sh` from a login node shell (LUMI web interface or SSH).